osg-htc/user-documentation/documentation/overview/account_setup/ap20-ap21-migration.md

 on the new access points.
 Please ensure that you have copied all data you need by the August 15th deadline.

-Once logged in to the new access points, you will find the old data at:
+Once logged in to the new access points, you will find your files from login04/login05 at the following locations:

   * Your old home directory under `/mnt/login04/home/[USERNAME]` or `/mnt/login05/home/[USERNAME]`
   * Your old /public directory under `/mnt/public/[USERNAME]`